-Here you will find Missed calls, Calls received, Calls dialed, Delete records.
+Here you will find Calls missed, Calls received, Calls dialled, Delete records.

-Duration/charges
+Duration/ charges

 Display charge details and the duration of different types of calls while you speak, as well as setting a unit limit for outgoing calls.
 These Functions are dependent on your service provider.
 Please check with your service provider for more information.